Ashiq-nunam/pcb-checklist/layout-checklist.md

 ## Footprints

-* [s ] Confirm components are available in the selected package
+* [x] Confirm components are available in the selected package
-* [ ] Confirm components (especially connectors and power regulators) are capable of desired current in the selected package
+* [x] Confirm components (especially connectors and power regulators) are capable of desired current in the selected package
 * [x] Verify schematic symbol matches the selected package
 * [x] Confirm pinout diagram is from top vs bottom of package
 * [x] (recommended) PCB printed 1:1 on paper and checked against physical parts